ruv/easyforth/index.markdown

 We can write the classic [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) program easily using a `do loop`:

-    : fizz?
-3 mod 0 = dup if ."
+    : fizz? ( n -- flag )  3 mod 0 = dup if ."
 Fizz" then ;
-    : buzz?
-5 mod 0 = dup if ."
+    : buzz? ( n -- flag )  5 mod 0 = dup if ."
 Buzz" then ;
-    : fizz-buzz?  dup fizz? swap buzz? or invert ;
+    : fizz-buzz? ( n -- flag )  dup fizz? swap buzz? or invert ;
-    : do-fizz-buzz  25 1 do cr i fizz-buzz? if i . then loop ;
+    : do-fizz-buzz ( -- )  25 1 do cr i fizz-buzz? if i . then loop ;
     do-fizz-buzz

 {% include editor.html %}